-Clean and thoroughly dry the chives.
-Chop the chives into 1/2" pieces, place in a labeled freezer bag.
-Squeeze out the air, lay flat and freeze.
+Trim off the stems and place in a labeled freezer bag.
+Squeeze out the air, flatten the freezer bag, label and store.

 Hang to Dry

-Pick your herbs in bunches right before you intend to store them.
+Pick your Oregano in bunches right before you intend to store them.
 Tie the bottom of the bunch together with twine and hang upside down to dry in a dry, low humidity area.
 For added protection against dust, you can put the bundles inside paper bags with plenty of holes for ventilation.
 When the herbs are dry, the leaves will crumble easily between your fingers.
-Store in an airtight container.
+Store in an air tight container.

 Growing your own herbs is fun, easy, more healthy than the herbs shipped to grocery stores, and what's best, saves you tons of money!
 Try it today.